khilnani/shellista-bashutils/README.md

 shellista-bashutils
 ===============

-Shellista plugin to write/append text to file
+Shellista plugin to write/append text to file.